 International Electronic Scientific Journal "Bulletin Social-Economic and Humanitarian Research" publishes articles on the relationship of various government agencies and society.
 The Editorial Board determines the order of publication of articles.
 The author retains copyright to his articles.
-Journal was founded in 2018.
+The journal is published from February 5, 2018.

 The profile direction for this journal is the publication of articles on Historical Sciences, as well as the publication of research at the intersection of Sciences, in particular Historical and Economic Research, Historical and Philosophical Research.
 In comparison with other similar editions, the journal publishes articles in new scientific fields: "Institutional History“, including ”History of the Institute of the Orthodox Church“, ”Institutional Economics“, including ”Economics of the Institute of The Labor Market" and other newest areas of scientific research.